How to Cite a Movie in MLA Style | Format & Examples

 If this version was released later than the original, you can also add the year of the original release after the title.
 This is optional, but it is often helpful to give the historical context of the source.

 Films are often produced and distributed by several different companies, which can make it difficult to determine the publisher.

 Try to identify the organization that had primary responsibility for the movie’s production or distribution.
 If multiple production companies and/or distributors were equally involved, you can separate them with a forward slash.

 Citing online movies

-If you stream a film on an official distribution platform like Netflix, Hulu, or Amazon Prime Video, you can choose to add this information to the Works Cited entry if you think it’s relevant.
+If you stream a film on an official distribution platform like Netflix, Hulu, or Amazon Prime Video, you can choose to add information about the platform to the Works Cited entry if you think it’s relevant.

 If the film was republished on a website unconnected to the producers or official distributors (such as YouTube, where anyone can upload a copy of a movie), you should generally include this information in the citation.